Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 Try to discern which tables the fields belong to.

-Despite our consistency in having the second table always aliased as `b`, we don't know what table `b` refers to.
-Apparently `b.Title` is a projection of `Album`, but I would have to peruse the code to find that out.
+Obviously, `a.AlbumID` comes from `a`.
+But what table is that?
+Likewise, `b.Title` comes from `b`.
+But what table is that?

+In order for the alias to have any __meaning__, I need to peruse the query in its entirely.

 The ordering of our tables is not important when it comes to the `INNER JOIN`.